Your Cart

 After moving to Canada from England at age 20, I experienced a profound opening to the healing and transformative power of nature connection.

-From that time on, I knew my life’s work was rooted in coming to know the intelligence and healing capacity of nature connection.
+From that time on, I knew my life’s work was to become rooted within the intelligence and healing capacity of nature connection.

-Professionally, I have worked as an Addictions Therapist, Domestic Violence Crisis Counsellor, Forest School Instructor, and teacher of my ancestral British animist traditions.
+Professionally, I have worked as an Addictions Therapist, Domestic Violence Crisis Counsellor, Forest School Instructor, Forest Therapy Guide, and teacher of my ancestral British animist traditions.

-Each one of these roles brought me into a deeper understanding of nature connection as a powerful and accessible pathway for healing and transformation.
+Each one of these roles brought me into a deeper understanding of nature connection as a powerful pathway for healing and transformation.

 Most importantly, I have spent thousands of hours in direct, embodied relationship with land and wilderness across Europe and North America, which has supported me in processing trauma, re-patterning my nervous system, and reshaping my life.